evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 ---
 title: Kia EV6 Standard Range AWD
 linktitle: "EV6 Standard Range AWD"
-description: "Kia EV6 Standard Range AWD is an all-electric crossover with a WLTP range of up to 371 km (231 miles).
+description: "Kia EV6 Standard Range AWD is an all-electric coupe SUV with a WLTP range of up to 371 km (231 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true
 shownavtabs: true